IarveJ/PYNQ_facialRec/README.md

 ```
 sudo pip install git+https://github.com/ageitgey/face_recognition
 ```
-The installation may take many hours to complete however, once completed the user can simply plug in the drivers and run [my code](https://github.com/IarveJ/PYNQ_facialRec/blob/master/PYNQ_FacialRecognition.py).
+The installation may take many hours to complete.

+Once completed the user can simply upload pictures via juptyer notebooks and redirect them to easily found file location and paste these into the code with the identified individuals name.
+[My code](https://github.com/IarveJ/PYNQ_facialRec/blob/master/PYNQ_FacialRecognition.py). is a simple example that can be used to run this system.

 ## Project Topics
 ### Development